d-kleine/llm_challenge/README.md

-# LLM assessment for ArXiv chatbot
+# LLM-powered Chatbot for arXiv Knowledge Retrieval

 ## Task
-The current initiative aims to simplify and enhance knowledge building within the team.
+This initiative aims to simplify and enhance knowledge building within the team.
 Exploration is underway to potentially replace OpenAI's GPT APIs with Meta's Llama-2 technology in various projects, driven by the consideration of achieving privacy-compliant implementation on company servers.

-The objective is to rapidly comprehend the diverse applications of Llama-2 by developing a Question-Answering System based on scientific publications from Arxiv.org.
+The objective is to rapidly comprehend the diverse applications of Llama-2 by developing a Question-Answering System based on scientific publications from [Arxiv.org](https://arxiv.org).
 This approach seeks to provide thorough insights into Llama-2's functionality and use cases, facilitating informed decision-making regarding its integration into projects.

 ## Demands:
 * Use Git for documenting the development process